smartanthill/smartanthill2_0/docs/design-documents/protocols/yocto-vm.rst

 Implementation notes
 ''''''''''''''''''''

 To implement Yocto VM-Small, in addition to PC and reply-offset-stack required by Yocto VM-Tiny, an expression stack of 16-bit values, need to be maintained.
 Such stack should consist of an array of 16-bit values, and additional byte to store number of entries on the stack.
-Size of this stack is a YOCTOVM_EXPR_STACK_SIZE parameter of Yocto VM-Small (which is stored in SmartAnthill DB on SmartAnthill Client).
+Size of this stack is a YOCTOVM_EXPR_STACK_SIZE parameter of Yocto VM-Small (which is stored in SmartAnthill DB on SmartAnthill Client and reported via "Device Capabilities" request).

 Memory overhead
 '''''''''''''''